-Commit to following physical distancing guidelines
+Commit to following physical distancing and face covering guidelines.

-Fill out a medical screening form prior to workshop
+Fill out a medical screening form prior to workshop.

-Bring their own water bottle and/or drinks
+Bring their own water bottle, drinks and/or snacks.

 Participants will have the opportunity to take notes and photos of activities during the workshop.
 Because we are exploring and co-creating, there will be no manual provided.
 A free deck of Ubuntu Cards will be provided to each participant.

 Be an early adopter!
 We’re one of the first resellers to offer Facilitator Cards from co-creators Meg Bolger and Sam Killermann, who also co-authored a popular book in our store: Unlocking the Magic of Facilitation.
 These cards are like no other we sell.
 Think of them as a powerful enrichment tool, designed by facilitators for facilitators to spark your inner creativity and planning for your next group.
 Find out why and how these cards are a must-have tool for your impactful work...

 Twirlies bring out the curiosity and wonderment in all of us.
 When our team brings out the Twirlies, fun connections start to form immediately.
 How high can these things fly?
 Plus, Twirlies are a 3-season game and ideal for fall programming.
 If you’re looking for an outdoor activity with inherent physical distance, consider Twirlies.
 We’ve adapted with this classic and come up with a fun Twirlie Golf Game to share.